Create Spam Filters for Mailing Lists

 This can be used to back up a database.
 1. Export A MySQL Database This example shows you how to...

-This video tutorial provides Step-by-Step instructions for using MySQL in cPanel Shared Hosting...
+This video tutorial provides Step-by-Step instructions for enabling spam protection in cPanel...

 Mod_security is an apache module that helps to protect your website from various attacks.
 It is...